Search This Blog

 Upon hearing of Miss Wray’s passing the first thing that crossed my mind was “Was she the last person involved in KING KONG to go?”
 If she was, she may have been the last of a dying breed, the old-school Hollywood movie star.
 When one thinks of those who pass for stars these days, that’s a sad thought indeed.
 Will Keanu Reeves, Brittany Murphy or even Adam Sandler be remembered down the line with the fondness afforded Wray and her contemporaries?
 I sincerely doubt it, and that’s ironic since Wray publicly bemoaned the fact that the mythic status of her role in KING KONG lead to the overshadowing of every other part she essayed.

-With the flagrant love that I have for giant monster films it should come as no surprise to anyone that the 1933 KING KONG is my favorite movie.
-I say movie because film is a somewhat lofty term often applied to films by artists such as Bergman, Kurosawa and Jarmusch, items of deep examination of the human condition and such.
-Not so with KONG; KING KONG is a rollicking piece of entertainment, sheer fun from start to finish with nothing on its mind except entertaining its audience and placing the viewer firmly within an adventure into the fantastic.
+With the unabashed love that I have for giant monster films, it should come as no surprise to anyone that the 1933 KING KONG is my favorite movie.
+I say movie because film is a somewhat lofty term often applied to works by artists such as Bergman, Kurosawa and Jarmusch, items of deep examination of the human condition and such.
+Not so with KONG.
+KING KONG is a rollicking piece of entertainment, sheer fun from start to finish, with nothing on its mind except entertaining its audience and placing the viewer firmly within an adventure into the fantastic.
 Fun and entertainment is what it’s all about, and by those criteria KING KONG is a great movie.

 In honor of Fay Wray’s passing, I watched the film again last night, and it was sort of like attending the wake of someone I’d known since childhood.
 I just wish that I could have invited everyone I know over to share it with me.